komekovv/yt-downloader-nextjs/README.md

 - The app will still function normally for downloads
 - You can disable auto-fetch in Settings
 - Use the "Preview" button manually when needed

+## 📝 License

+This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.

+## ⚖️ Legal Disclaimer

+This project is for **educational and personal use only**.

+Downloading copyrighted content without permission may violate YouTube’s Terms of Service and local laws.
+The author of this project is **not responsible** for how this tool is used.

+By using this software, you agree that **you are solely responsible** for complying with all applicable laws and regulations.

 ## Contributing